lpeterse/haskell-socket/README.md

 ### Motivation

-This library aims to expose a minimal and cross platform interface for POSIX compliant networking code.
+This library aims to expose a minimal and cross-platform interface for BSD style networking code.

 ### Implementation Philosophy